arch-anes/archanes/README.md

 - The script opens `cgdisk` to partition the drive.

-- The root partition is encrypted
+- The root partition is encrypted.

 - The script supports EFI boot partition only.

 - Swap has to be configured manually.

+- Locale is always set to `en_US.UTF-8`.